dodevops/cloudcontrol/README.md

 #### Configuration

 * Environment AZ_SUBSCRIPTION: The Azure subscription to use in this container
+* Environment AZ_TENANTID: The Azure tenant id to log into (optional)
 ### simple

 Can be used to connect to infrastructure outside of a specific cloud provider.